miguelmarcondes/datawarehouseaws/README.md

 Developed by Miguel Marcondes

 Data modeling using Amazon Redshift.
-Staging tables are stored in S3, then transformed in Redshift to a data-ready format. staging tables are creating in Redshift to load data from data files.
+Staging tables are stored in S3, then transformed in Redshift to a data-ready format.

 &nbsp;

-An ETL pipeline is built using Python which will transform data from staging tables to dimension and fact tables using "star" schema.
+An ETL pipeline is built using Python which will transform data from staging tables to dimension and fact tables using star schema.

 &nbsp;